mikerockett/SimpleForms/readme.md

 - [x] Make AJAX optional, using standard form submission protocols (majority done)
 - [x] Add translation support
 - [x] Auto-prepend form stylesheet to HTML templates (working, but additional considerations to be made, such as being able to define which templates will not receive the stylesheet contents)
+- [ ] Add support for multi-language errors/success messages in config.json
 - [ ] Make module configurable - allow for default form-recipient and noreply/auto-response sender
 - [ ] Simple form builder, based on JSON specifications (include support for Bootstrap, Foundation, and ProcessWire InputFields)
 - [ ] Template attachments - for logos or social buttons in emails